benliao1/HV-Enclosure/docs/electrical_doc.md

 - "Low Voltage" class nets and blankets are colored yellow ![yellow](https://placehold.co/15x15/fffe01/fffe01.png)
 - "Isolated" class nets and blankets are colored blue ![blue](https://placehold.co/15x15/6e6eff/6e6eff.png)
 - "High Voltage" class nets and blankets are colored red ![red](https://placehold.co/15x15/ff6f6f/ff6f6f.png)

+## Connecting to the HV Board/Aux HV Board Phoenix Connectors

+The Phoenix connectors that will connect to the ones used on the HV Board and Aux HV Board is the one at [this Digikey link](https://www.digikey.com/en/products/detail/phoenix-contact/1969373/2526720).

+## Connecting Additional Current

+The current rating of the contactors is 150 A. The banana blugs are rated for 25 A each, and the Phoenix connector is rated for 76 A. Here are the different ways to connect to the board for different current regimes:

+- 0 A - 25 A: One set of banana plugs OR the Phoenix connector
+- 25 A - 50 A: Both sets of banana blugs OR the Phoenix connector
+- 50 A - 76 A: Phoenix connector
+- 76 A - 101 A: One set of banana plugs AND the Phoenix connector
+- 101 A - 126 A: Both sets of banana plugs AND the Phoenix connector
+- 126 A - 150 A: Both sets of banana plugs AND the Phoenix connector AND a thick wire screwed directly to the M6 bolt connected to the contactor terminals

+For current greater than 150 A, you will need to replace the contactor with one that can break higher current.
+Luckily, the manufacturer of the contactor used in the prototype makes contactors with higher rated currents in the same form factor, so that should be a quick swap-in if if desired.
+However, the PCBs were only designed to handle 150 A, so pushing the PCBs past 150 A could result in some overheating in the copper pours.